Malaysian cuisine: Meat

 Malaysian poultry is handled according to halal standards to conform with the country's dominant and official religion, Islam.
-Imported poultry is available at major hypermarkets, supermarkets and speciality stores especially in affluent areas where a significant expatriate community can be found.
+Imported poultry is available at major hypermarkets, supermarkets and speciality stores, especially in affluent areas where a significant expatriate community can be found.

 Fish, both freshwater and saltwater, features prominently in the Malaysian diet.
 Most local fish is purchased soon after it is caught, while frozen fish is generally imported.
-Such fish, namely salmon and cod, are well received on the Malaysian table but are not found in Malaysian waters.
+Such fish, namely salmon and cod, are frequently eaten in Malaysia but are not found in Malaysian waters.

 Many types of seafood are consumed in Malaysia, including shrimp or prawn, crab, squid, cuttlefish, clams, cockles, snails, sea cucumber and octopus.
 In general, members of all ethnic communities enjoy seafood, which is considered halal by Malaysian Muslims (according to Shafi’i fiqh), though some species of crabs are not considered halal as they can live on both land and sea.
 Sea cucumbers are considered halal.

-Beef is common in the Malaysian diet, though it is notable that the consumption of beef is proscribed by some followers of Hinduism and certain Chinese folk religious sects.
+Beef is common in the Malaysian diet, though the consumption of beef is proscribed by some followers of Hinduism and certain Chinese folk religious sects.
 Beef can be commonly found cooked in curries, stews, roasted, or eaten with noodles.
 Malays generally eat beef that is halal.
 Australian beef prepared under the Government Supervised Muslim Slaughter System (AGSMS) is imported into Malaysia and is halal.

 Malaysian Malays, who form about half of Malaysia's population, are Muslim and therefore do not consume pork since Islam forbids it.
 This does not prohibit others from producing and consuming pork products, and thus pork can be found in wet markets, supermarkets and hypermarkets, usually displayed with a non-halal disclaimer.
 Pork is consumed by the Chinese communities, Indians, the Iban, the Kadazan, Murut, Lun Bawang/Lundayeh, the Orang Asli, and non-Muslim expatriates.

 In Malaysia, the term "mutton" refers to goat meat; lamb, or the meat of a young sheep, is always imported from countries like Australia and New Zealand.
 In the past mutton was primarily associated with Malaysian Indian cuisine, and was not as widely eaten due to health concerns as well as its perceived gamey flavour.
-Today, dishes like whole spit roast of mutton, mutton biryani and mutton soup are now a common sight at banquets and events.
-Today, the demand for mutton during the fasting month and Hari Raya period has now far exceeded that for Deepavali and Christmas combined.
+Today, dishes like whole spit roast of mutton, mutton biryani and mutton soup are a common sight at banquets and events.
+Today, the demand for mutton during the fasting month and Hari Raya period exceeds that for Deepavali and Christmas combined.